cecilekremer/mpox_transmission/README.md

 * ~Estimate serial interval / incubation period using onset of rash instead of general symptom onset~

-* PCR-Ct values available to estimate infection time? (depending on sample type) --> better estimates of incubation period
+* PCR-Ct values available to estimate infection time? (depending on sample type) --> better estimates of incubation period.. **Available in December**

 * Overview of symptoms (table with most reported symptoms) + evolution over the course of infection?

-* Duration of hospital stay -> severity of symptoms? type of symptoms?
+* Duration of hospital stay (0 - 34 days, median 6 days, IQR 4 - 9 days) -> severity of symptoms? type of symptoms?

 * Pregnancy outcomes -> is there enough data to say something about vertical transmission?
 10% of women are pregnant (N = 20); but only 2 have delivered already (1/10/2024); there is a question about presence of signs of mpox infection (skin lesions)